Updated: Oct 7

 5. Are there different levels of notary service?

 A Notary Public can assist you with a very wide range of documents.
 Therefore, the processes can be varied for authenticating different types of documents.
 Following are the examples of different levels of notary service:

 one-step process, where they notarize a document before you send it overseas;

-two-step process, the Department of Foreign Affairs and Trade (DFAT) authenticates a document which has been notarized before it is sent overseas; and
+a two-step process, the Department of Foreign Affairs and Trade (DFAT) authenticates a document that has been notarized before it is sent overseas; and

 a three-step process, a document is notarized, then authenticated by the DFAT and finally sent to the relevant consulate or embassy for final certification.